JAORMX/deet.blog/content/posts/day-8-deet-gains-confidence.md

 We were just happy that Deet had a bit more freedom and bravery to walk around and be excited about the new smells and views.
 However, to our positive surprise, she started walking towards us after a while.
 Having her deliberately choose our company felt amazing!

 She was in a very good mood!
 We try to get a positive association for her to get near us, so, whenever she does, we give her a small treat for it.
 It seems to work, cause she was really enjoying being around us.
-She seemed very receptive and happy, so we even started a small training session where we started teaching her very basic things.
+She seemed very receptive and happy, so we decided to try out some small training session where we started teaching her very basic things.
+The idea was just to try it out because she seemed excited.
+But at this point our main goal is to make her feel safe and confident with us.

 Getting contact and communication with your dog is very important, so we started to teach her to look at us ("katso" in Finnish), to come to us ("tule" in Finnish) and even the first steps towards sitting ("istu" in Finnish).
 The most rewarding thing for us was that we noticed that Deet was really enjoying it.

-{{<figure src="" caption="Training Deet" >}}
+{{<figure src="/images/20200711_214940-0.jpg" caption="Training Deet" >}}

+{{< youtube Oe_3Fe4YFm0 >}}

 After a long day outside, we started to walk back home.
 At this point, Deet was already more excited about walking, so it was a lot easier to leave than to arrive.
 There were some hiccups here and there.
 For instance, loud sounds from children playing seem to scare her a lot.
 But she got over them!
 It was also very nice to see that she was calm when other people and dogs passed by.

-{{<figure src="" caption="Deet walking" >}}
+{{<figure src="X3YYElnrRRg" caption="Deet walking" >}}

 Finally, after a long session outside, she chilled out besides us in the living room.
 This was the first time she ever did this!
 At some point she even took a nap besides us.
 This was the cherry on the top of the cake for today.